PimentelM/text2bip/README.md

 Here, instead of taking this initial sequence of bits at random, we simply generate them from the SHA256 hash of the provided text.

+*Important note:* 8 extra bits are taken from the hash of the hash and added to the final result used to obtain the mnemonic phrases.

 ## Warning